git4rk/ApplicationServeronCloud/latestUpdates.md

 ## June 30, 2017: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

 * Integrated miscellaneous service maintenance.
-* Upgraded the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} binaries such that fixpack 8.5.5.12 or 9.0.0.4 is installed with new instances of Traditional WebSphere Application Server.
+* Upgraded the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} binaries such that fix pack 8.5.5.12 or 9.0.0.4 is installed with new instances of Traditional WebSphere Application Server.
-* Upgraded the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} binaries such that fixpack 17.0.0.2 is installed with new instances of WebSphere Application Server Liberty (Core and ND Plans).
+* Upgraded the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} binaries such that fix pack 17.0.0.2 is installed with new instances of WebSphere Application Server Liberty (Core and ND Plans).
 * Added an [Advanced VPN Configuration Management](https://console.bluemix.net/docs/services/ApplicationServeronCloud/networkEnvironment.html#advancedVPN){: new_window} feature which allows you to create and manage multiple VPN configurations in the London and Sydney regions.
 * Added enhancements to the [Public Internet Access](https://console.bluemix.net/docs/services/ApplicationServeronCloud/networkEnvironment.html#publicInternetAccess){: new_window} feature that allows clients to better manage their public IP address.
 * Addressed [several security vulnerabilities](http://www-01.ibm.com/support/docview.wss?uid=swg22002169){: new_window} in the IBM SDK Java Technology Edition that affect WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including: